-Lady Gaga’s 260ft Jump At The Super Bowl Was Faked
+Lady Gaga’s 260-Foot Jump At The Super Bowl Was Pre-Recorded

 Gaga actually jumped but they did it earlier for safety purposes

-Lady Gaga might be a lot of things and daring is one of them.
-Even though the clip was blended into the live feed, it does not discredit that the singer actually jumped from the roof top.
+Lady Gaga is a lot of things and daring is one of them.
+Even though the clip was blended into the live feed, it does not discredit the fact that the singer actually jumped from the roof top.
 She made the actual stunt herself without requiring a stunt double.
 Fans watched that part from the large screens before the spotlights turned to the pop star as she came down while hanging on wires.
 She could not jump live because it would have been too dangerous for her especially because of unpredictable weather among other factors.

 Gaga still delivered quite a show

 Whether or not the clip was faked, the show went on without a glitch and Gaga did a great job entertaining the crowd.
-The clip from the stadium’s rooftop starts off with Gaga singing some parts of the songs, “This Land Is Your Land” and “God Bless America.”
+The clip from the stadium’s rooftop starts off with Gaga singing some parts of the songs “This Land Is Your Land” and “God Bless America.”
 Her performance was also complemented with a light show in the sky from 300 Intel drones that were synchronized to form the U.S. flag before she went down.
 The drones were also part of the reason why the clip had to be pre-recorded because the efficiency of the drones depended on the weather.
-It, therefore, had to be done in advance because the weather was unpredictable so they chose a clear day to do it.

 LADY GAGA INVENTED THE SUPER BOWL! ????#LADYGAGA #PEPSIHALFTIME #SUPERBOWL #SB51 #LITTLEMONSTERS pic.twitter.com/856KAbAqim